Montage Setup Dialog

 Use settings for high-quality stage montage

 Use this option to activate a collection of settings that are relevant only when doing large stage montages for acquisition of data to be analyzed, as opposed to maps.
+It is not enabled in Low Dose mode.
 These options appear when the box is checked:

 Autofocus at each piece